 Humanitarian assessments and peace-keeping planning should include components relating to trafficking analysis.
 And that should in turn lead to the enacting of measures to reduce the risks of trafficking for all, in particular women and girls.
 Furthermore all peace-keeping and humanitarian operations should have significant police or military police presence, with a mandate to investigate human trafficking and sexual violence, and with gender parity amongst such officers.

-It should then be a requirement of every humanitarian response that it considers if it can contribute towards the reduction of trafficking and violence against women and girls in any way.
+It should then be a requirement of every humanitarian response that it considers if it can contribute in any way towards the reduction of trafficking and violence in general and against women and girls in particular.
 This may not always be possible.
-But considering carefully the question could lead to empowerment of some who would otherwise be overlooked.
+But considering carefully the question could lead to the empowerment of some who would otherwise be overlooked.

 The UK and California now require that companies report on what they are doing to end slavery in their supply chains.
-Development and humanitarian organisations should be required to follow suite, reporting on how they are seeking to combat this issue through their operations.
+Development and humanitarian organisations should be required to follow suite, reporting on how they are seeking to combat this issue through their operations and supply chains.
+It should not be acceptable that, for example, the use of slavery-produced bricks should pass unconsidered and.unquestioned in humanitarian operations, when awareness of the issues and minor changes in humanitarian programming could establish much more ethical supply chains.

 Elimination of slavery, trafficking and child labour is an explicit target in the Sustainable Development Goals.
 A long term solution to this is universal education, composed not only of reading, writing and arithmetic, but also human rights education, in particular in relation to girls’ rights.
 Good vocational and entrepreneurial education is also needed so that greater options for decent work emerge from education.
 This would consequently reduce the level of attraction to nihilistic and misogynistic death cults, and will be an important path to recovery for children emerging from conflict.